ibm-cloud-docs/assistant/deploy-salesforce.md

       - **Data Type**: Text Area (Long)
       - **Field Label**: `x-watson-assistant-token`
       - **Field Length**: Specify the maximum length allowed to ensure it can hold a token that might contain over 100,000 characters.

+1. Create a Visualforce page.

+    Visualforce pages are the mechanism that Salesforce provides for you to customize a live agent's console by adding your own pages to it.
+A Visualforce page is similar to a standard web page, but it provides ways for you to access, display, and update your organization’s data.
+Pages can be referenced and invoked by using a unique URL, just as HTML pages on a traditional web server can be.
+See [Create Visualforce Pages](https://help.salesforce.com/articleView?id=pages_creating.htm&type=5){: external}

+    - From the Web Chat integration page in {{site.data.keyword.conversationshort}}, copy the code snippet from the Visualforce page markup field.
+    - Switch to your Salesforce web page.
+Search for **Visualforce Pages**.
+Create a page.
+Add a label and name to the page, and then paste the code snippet that you copied in the previous step into the page markup field.

 1.  {: #deploy-salesforce-add-page-to-layout}Add the Visualforce page that you created to the Salesforce chat app.